 This study contributes to the literature on financial innovations in mortgage markets.
-A substantive body of work considers interventions dealing with supply-side frictions, such as securitization that lower the funding costs of private lenders (see, e.g., Lout-skina and Strahan, 2009; Mian and Sufi, 2009; Keys et al., 2010).
-More related is the literature on innovations making mortgage markets deeper and more inclusive by target-ing demand-side frictions.
+A substantive body of work considers interventions dealing with supply-side frictions, such as securitization by GSEs that lower the funding costs of private lenders (see, e.g., Loutskina and Strahan, 2009; Mian and Sufi, 2009; Keys et al., 2010).
+More related is the literature on innovations making mortgage markets deeper and more inclusive by targeting demand-side frictions.
 In a general equilibrium framework, Chambers et al. (2009) show that a generalized reduction of leverage constraints reduces home ownership by increasing mortgage rates (see, also, Ortalo-Magné and Rady, 2006; Halket and Vasudev, 2014).
-However, they also show that expanding the choice set by introducing a "combo" or "piggyback" loan with a reduced down payment requirement, along with a standard mortgage, does increase ownership by suppressing the general equilibrium effect.
+However, they also show that expanding the choice set by introducing a "combo" or "piggyback" loan with a reduced down payment requirement, along with a standard mortgage, does increase ownership by suppressing the general equilibrium effect.5

-Our paper directly relates to the empirical body of work that evaluates government policies seeking to ease borrowing constraints and increase housing affordability.
+Our paper more directly relates to the empirical body of work that evaluates government policies seeking to ease borrowing constraints and increase housing affordability.
 An example is the Help-to-Buy program in the UK, which reduces down payment by topping up bank loans with "equity loans" from the government.
 Tracey and Van Horen (2021) study the effect of the program on house purchases and household consumption.
 Benetton et al. (2021) find that the program prompted the purchase of more expensive properties given that borrowers treat public and private loans as complements.
 Crucial for their finding is that equity loans do not increase households' leverage-they are essentially shared equity, not debt-and are interest-free over the first five years.
 In the Cofinavit scheme, the Infonavit loan does increase leverage and its interest rate is actually higher than the bank rate.
 For such a program, our work provides evidence on its effects on borrowing conditions in a shallower private mortgage market.
 We further estimate distributional effects by income that are in line (but of the opposite sign) with those from the literature on macroprudential policies that reduce mortgage leverage (see, e.g., Kinghan et al., 2019; Acharya et al., Forthcoming).

 This paper also relates to the literature on mortgage market design and default, which received increasing attention after the 2008-2009 financial crisis (for an earlier contribution, see Vandell, 1978).
 A branch focuses on mechanisms aimed at mitigating credit risk ex ante, considering the interaction between contractual features and market conditions.
 Among many others, some recent contributions are Greenwald et al. (2021); Campbell et al. (2021); Guren et al. (2021).
-More directly related to ours are the empirical studies on second mortgages and default.
+More directly related to ours are the empirical studies on household leverage and default.
 Mian and Sufi (2011) show that home-equity based borrowing increased both leverage and default in the US.
-For piggyback second liens, Sherlund (2008) and Mayer et al. (2009) find a higher default risk as well conditioning on their combined LTV ratio, but more recent evidence finds the opposite (Eriksen et al., 2013; Agarwal et al., 2020).
+For piggyback second liens, Sherlund (2008) finds a higher default risk as well, even conditioning on their combined LTV ratio.
+This differs from our findings for Cofinavit, where some of the main risks of combining loans are absent: All are first lien and, therefore, have priority over the collateral.
 Another related branch studies empirically the role of liquidity on mortgage performance.
 Ganong and Noel (2020), for instance, show that reducing short-term payments by extending maturity is effective in reducing defaults (see also Elul et al., 2010; Fuster and Willen, 2017; Defusco et al., 2019).
-We contribute to the literature by studying a contract that, to curb default incentives, counterbalances higher leverage at origination with a secure repayment system for the second loan, with the same priority as the first, and lower liquidity needs throughout the mortgage's life.
+We contribute to the literature by studying a contract that, to curb default incentives, counterbalances higher leverage at origination with a secure repayment system and lower liquidity needs for borrowers throughout the mortgage's life.